jaim12005/Mistral_Markitdown/README.md

 - Windows: run `run_converter.bat` to create `env`, install dependencies, and start the app.
 - macOS/Linux: run `bash quick_start.sh` to set up and run a smoke test.

+## Installer behavior and progress (Windows)

+When you run `run_converter.bat`, the script ensures a clean, up‑to‑date environment and provides a simple visual progress indicator during installation steps:

+- Upgrades core build tools: `pip`, `setuptools`, and `wheel`.
+- Installs or upgrades all project dependencies using:
+  - `pip install -U --upgrade-strategy eager -r requirements.txt`
+- Shows a dot progress indicator while each step runs.
+The console prints dots until the step completes.
+- Performs a post‑install check: `pip check`.
+- Writes a full snapshot of installed versions to `logs/installed_versions.txt`.
+- Writes detailed installer logs to `logs/pip_install.log`.
+- Runs entirely with the local venv interpreter (`env\Scripts\python.exe`) without activating the venv, preventing PATH contamination.

+If an installation step appears to stall, open `logs/pip_install.log` in your editor for real‑time details.

 ## Requirements and Notes